MECA482-ReactionWheel/InertiaWheel/README.md

 </p>

 <p align="center">
-  Figure 1: Operational viewpoint for the inertia wheel pendulum.
+  <b>Figure 1</b>: Operational viewpoint for the inertia wheel pendulum.
 </p>

 The given operational viepoint serves to give the reader a very top-level vizualization of the physical system.
 However, it is unclear as to how this system will acheive the desired functionality.
 In response, a logical/functional viewpoint was created to serve as a reference for how components within the system interact with onanother.
 Seen below in Figure 2 is the logical/functional viepoint for the inertia wheel pendulum.